 Tel Aviv may not boast the same level of historical sites as Jerusalem.
 However, what the city lacks in crumbling ruins, it more than makes up for with its lively bar scene, its pristine beaches, and its cosmopolitan culture.

 The coastline of Tel Aviv spans over 14km.
 It runs all the way from Metzitzim beach in the north, down to Jaffa and Alma beach in the south.
 This is a great city to simply hang out, relax, and meet fellow travellers and locals.

 Old Jaffa is essentially an extension of Tel Aviv.
 It is easily reached on foot or by bike.
 There are many local companies that offer free daily walking tours of Jaffa.

 Best Things to do in Tel Aviv and Jaffa

-- Tour Neve Tzedek with a local and fall in love with Neve Tzedek and all of its quirky boutique stores and brunch spots
+- Tour Neve Tzedek with a local and fall in love with its quirky boutique stores and brunch spots

 - Rent a bicycle and cycle along the seafront from Hilton beach to Old Jaffa